CiscoDevNet/ansible-aci/docs/docsite/rst/developing_modules_general_aci.rst

    '''

-7. The following import section is generally left untouched but if you add a shared method in the library you might need to import it here.
+7. The following import section is generally left untouched, but if you add a shared method in the library, you might need to import it here.

 .. code-block:: python

    from ansible_collections.cisco.aci.plugins.module_utils.aci import ACIModule, aci_argument_spec
    from ansible.module_utils.basic import AnsibleModule

 8. In the main function, the argument_spec variable defines all the arguments necessary for this module and is based on aci_argument_spec.
 We add all the arguments we defined previously in the documentation section to this variable.
-In our case we would add description, prefix, track_policy, preference, bfd to the below section and remove router_id and router_id_as_loopback.
+In our case, we would add description, prefix, track_policy, preference, and bfd to the section below and remove router_id and router_id_as_loopback.

 .. code-block:: python

      def main():
        argument_spec = aci_argument_spec()
        argument_spec.update(